- The Speech Center

 Jerusalem University College offers programs with courses in biblical studies as well as the historical, geographical, and cultural aspects of the area.
 This program is ineligible to receive federal financial aid.

-The Creation Care Study Program is based at environmental centers in Belize, and New Zealand.
+The Creation Care Study Program is based at an environmental center in New Zealand.
 Students take courses in ecology, community development, and environmental stewardship.

 Other Semester Study Abroad Options

 In addition to the programs listed above under "Cooperative, Council and Consortium Programs," Wheaton students have additional options for semester study abroad.
-Please contact the Director of Study Abroad and visit the Global and Experiential Learning website for more information.
+Please contact the Director of Study Abroad and visit the Global Programs and Studies website for more information.